The Gardens of Cornwall & The Chelsea Flower Show: May 14-23, 2026

 Heligan was once one of Cornwall’s finest estates.
 Its exotic gardens were “lost” in 1914 when the estate’s workforce of gardeners marched off to war…only four returned.
 Heligan re-awakened in 1990 to become Europe’s largest garden restoration project.
 Today, Heligan’s 200 acres are a paradise for the explorer, wildlife, plant lover and garden romantic.
 We’ll enjoy a guided tour of the highlights of the gardens and take some free time for lunch (and the shop.)

 Afterwards, we’ll drive to Tregothnan Garden & Arboretum which is unique in its diversity of plants and trees, rare collections, sweeping vistas and peaceful secluded groves.
-The garden contains some ‘Red List’ endangered plants and trees which are larger than any remaining in the wild.
-They are also famous for their tea, reputed to be the first tea to be grown in England.
+They are well-known for their tea, the first to be grown in England.
 We’ll have a guided tour of the tea plantation and enjoy a tasting of some of their superb tea blends.
+Dinner in a village near the hotel.

 Tregrehan